 Can I get a refund if I cancel my Zander ID Theft subscription?

 You can get a refund if you cancel your Zander ID Theft subscription within 14 days of your contract’s effective date.
 If you cancel after 14 days, Zander will not refund your money, but it won’t charge you a cancellation fee and you can continue to use its services until the end of your subscription.

 How do I protect my bank account from identity theft?

 You can protect your bank account by monitoring your transactions regularly, changing your passwords, and using multiple authentication methods.
 Many identity theft services, such as LifeLock, provide bank account monitoring as well and can notify you of suspicious activity.

 Is Zander ID Theft any good?

-Zander identity theft protection services are effective and worthwhile if you’re looking to protect yourself without breaking the bank.
-We particularly appreciated the low price and flexible cancellation options; however, they lack credit and bank account monitoring, a common feature of other identity theft protection services.
+Zander identity theft protection services are good if you’re looking to protect yourself without breaking the bank.
+In particular, we appreciated the low prices and flexible cancellation options; however, Zander Insurance lacks credit and bank account monitoring, a common feature of other identity theft protection services.

 Mint.
 (2021).
 Know your credit score,